-What's interesting, is we first had the terminal\mainframe model, and that progressed to the very popular PC and now we are going back to the thin client model.
+What’s interesting is that we first had the terminal\mainframe model, and that progressed to the very popular PC, and now we are going back to the thin-client model.
 Can you see a pattern here?

-A thin client architecture can prevent this type of problem by helping to lock down sensitive data.
+A thin-client architecture can prevent this type of problem by helping lock down sensitive data.

-Thin-client computing reduces a companys total cost of ownership (TCO) by allowing a company to not have to purchase very expensive PCs that finish their course of life within two years.
-With thin clients, the cost of hardware, installation, and support over time will significantly decrease because it requires less people to manage the infrastructure and less money to keep the infrastructure running at top capacity.
+Thin-client computing reduces a company’s total cost of ownership (TCO) by allowing a company to avoid purchasing very expensive PCs that finish their course of life within two years.
+With thin clients, the cost of hardware, installation, and support over time will significantly decrease because it requires fewer people to manage the infrastructure and less money to keep the infrastructure running at top capacity.

 Space is also an issue within data centers and server rooms.
 Many of your servers are just running old legacy applications that have stuck around.
 Your servers are underutilized and costing you money.

-The sudden popularity of thin client computing happened for several reasons: We now live in a world of cutting-edge technology that includes faster processors (64 bit computing), virtualization, much better technologies capable of making thin clients more appealing, secure, and efficient than having a PC on every desk.
+The sudden popularity of thin-client computing happened for several reasons: We now live in a world of cutting-edge technology that includes faster processors (64-bit computing), virtualization, and much better technologies capable of making thin clients more appealing, secure, and efficient than having a PC on every desk.
 All of these factors make the thin clients attractive.

 As a senior consultant out in the trenches, I see the trends as they happen.
 More and more desktops are being phased out for thin clients as the technology grows to favor this revitalized architecture.